 You can see the administrative areas in which Weare Giffard has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-Weare Giffard and its History from the Weare Giffard community website.
+Weare Giffard and its History (archived copy) from the Weare Giffard community website.

 The British Library's Survey of English Dialects - Weare Giffard, Devon.